When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 s must declare any interests held outside the (for example jobs, consultancy work, gifts or membership of organisations) that might affect their behaviour in the Assembly.
 See .

 This refers to representative, when people vote to elect representatives to make decisions on their behalf.
-For example, the people of Northern Ireland have three levels of representation.
-They elect s to represent them in the , Members of Parliament (MPs) to represent them at the UK Parliament at Westminster and Members of the European Parliament (MEPs) to represent them at the European Parliament.
+For example, the people of Northern Ireland are represented by s in the , Members of Parliament (MPs) in the UK Parliament's House of Commons at Westminster and Members of the European Parliament (MEPs) in the European Parliament.

 Matters concerning Northern Ireland that the UK Parliament still has the power to make laws about.
 The UK Parliament may transfer responsibility for these matters (for example postal services and the minimum wage) to thein the future.
 Policing and justice powers were reserved matters before Westminster transferred them in April 2010.
 Bills can only refer to reserved matters with the Secretary of State’s consent.
 See and .